Pine Creek, Northern Territory: World War II

 During World War II, the Australian Army set up 65th Australian Camp Hospital near Pine Creek.
-An airfield was constructed between May and July 1942 by the US Army 808th Engineer Aviation Battalion as an emergency landing ground and to serve the military units based in the town.
+The Pine Creek Airfield, initially a civilian airfield, was extended between May and July 1942 by the US Army 808th Engineer Aviation Battalion as an emergency landing ground and to serve the military units based in the town.
+The 43rd Engineer Regiment, of the US Army, with help from the 808th and, later, the Allied Works Council also constructed the nearby MacDonald Airfield (originally known as Burkholder Field).
 Unlike many Top End towns, Pine Creek was not bombed by the Japanese during the war, although Japanese reconnaissance aircraft are reported to have overflown the town on at least one occasion.

 It was also during the war years that sealed, all weather sections of the Stuart Highway were constructed, providing transport alternatives to the railway.
 Work on the road was completed in this area by 1944.

 Heritage places

 The following places are listed on the Northern Territory Heritage Register: